Creating a Career Development Plan: Tips and Strategies

 - What do I have in my current technical and soft skills?

-The truthful answers to these questions provide invaluable insights into the areas you need to focus on in your role in order to progress to the next level with ease.
+Being honest in answering these questions can provide important insights into what you should focus on within your job role to progress upwardly with ease.

 - What career paths align with my interests?

-Being upfront about your goals can help you stay motivated towards achieving those aims once they are set out in your face clearly.
+Being open about your goals can help you stay inspired to achieve those goals once they are set out in front of you definitively.

-After determining long-term objectives, create short-term goals that are connected to them.
-Goals for the short term support the long term ones build confidence by regularly celebrating milestones.
+After you’ve established your long-term goals Create short-term targets that are connected to them.
+The short-term goals complement the long term ones build confidence and trust by celebrating milestones regularly.

 Write down an action Plan